 There are numerous examples like this throughout Scripture where English words and phrases like forever, eternally, throughout your generations, unto a thousand generations, and as long as you’re living on the earth could not actually mean “until the end of time.”
 However, here’s where it gets tricky: there are also many passages where that’s exactly what those words mean.
 For example, God and His attributes are eternal, His Word will endure forever, and His love is literally unending.

 This is why context is so important.
 We need to be careful in our interpretation of any given verse or passage.
 When we see verses that seem to imply something will last forever and find later verses that indicate that thing has ended, it should give us pause.
 As we work to reconcile seemingly opposing passages, we must view everything we’re reading in light of the entire Bible.

 This is why I mentioned that the early Jews were operating within a smaller Scriptural context.
 It was not a wrong context, just incomplete.

 Our Torahist friends find themselves in the untenable position of accepting the new information found in the New Testament, yet restricting the interpretation of that information to the context of the Old Testament.
-IN the end, the assertion that the Law of Moses is eternal and everlasting does not align with what Scripture as a whole.
+In the end, the assertion that the Law of Moses is eternal and everlasting does not align with Scripture as a whole.
 And this is where we bump into the thorny issue of terminology.
 Is God’s Word eternal?
 Yes.
 Is His perfect law eternal?
 Of course!
 Are His promises eternal?
 Absolutely.
 But as I unpack further in my book Torahism: Are Christians Required to keep the Law of Moses?, the Mosaic Law was never intended to last forever.